Z-Ayoub/App-React/README.md

 # Installing

-To get the project running, follow these steps:
+To run the project, follow these steps:

 - Create a folder & enter into that folder
 ```